qwacko/coderform/modules/tui-agent-installers/README.md

 ## Requirements

-- **All TUI agents**: Automatically installs Node.js and npm system packages when any agent is enabled
+- **All TUI agents**: Automatically ensures Node.js is available before installation
+  - Checks if any version of Node.js is installed
+  - If not found, installs Node.js 24.x LTS from NodeSource
+  - Installation happens before any TUI agents are installed
+  - Includes both Node.js and npm system packages as fallback
 - **Claude Code**: Standalone installation via official installer script
 - **OpenCode**: Standalone installation via official installer script
 - **OpenAI Codex**: Uses npm for installation